kchu25/kchu25.github.io/blog/logdet_zygote.md

 ```
 This works!
 A quick check with the CPU version's result shows that our adjoint is returning the correct gradient of the log determinant of $\Sigma$.

 A side note: You may have noticed the line `L_inv = inv(A.L)`.
 Indeed, the inversion of a triangular matrix `A.L` still has quadratic time complexity, which is pretty darn slow for big matricies.
 Fortunately, in SVGP, this is defined using what's called the "inducing points", which is ususally small.
-And because the inducing points is part of the model parameter, you can actually control that size of the input matrix `Q`.
+And because the inducing points is part of the model parameter of SVGP, you actually get to control that size of the input matrix `Q`.

 Note: This post works with Zygote version 0.6.61.